 - Professor Nick D Read (Director)

-Cell biology of colony initiation and infection; fungal calcium signalling; antifungal peptides
+The Cell biology of colony initiation and infection; fungal calcium signalling; antifungal peptides

-- Dr Elaine Bignell (Deputy Director)
+- Dr Elaine Bignell (Co-Director)

 Host-pathogen interactions; pH sensing